HSSkyBoy/FCL_RendererPlugin-LTW-Backup/README.md

-Backup the plugin for the Fold Craft Launcher launcher, such as LTW
+Backup the plugin for the Fold Craft Launcher, such as LTW

-I have to admit that Pojav is indeed a great application, but I disagree with your position so, FKU artDev
+I have to admit that Pojav is a great APP, but I disagree with your position so, FKU artDev